Alternative Medicine Resources & Trusted Contacts Appendix

 Dreamwork – Dreams contain metaphorical, symbolic, and archetypal language and images.
 Many are multilevel, with messages relevant to various aspects of one’s being: physical health, emotional well-being, and soul level.
 Dreams may contain literal information about potential future paths.
 Dreamwork explores the meanings of dreams and reveals how the different layers relate to one’s life.
 The dreamer is the authority on the meaning(s) of the dream; the dreamworker(s) offer insights using the “if this were my dream” format.
 Shamanistic dreamwork includes shamanic journeying on the dream images.

-EMDR (Eye Movement Desensitization & Reprocessing) – An advanced, rapid therapy approach for stress-related symptoms, traumatic memories, and to shift core beliefs.
+EMDR (Eye Movement Desensitization & Reprocessing) – An advanced, rapid therapy approach for stress-related symptoms, traumatic memories, and shifting core beliefs.
 With bi-lateral stimulation of both sides of the brain, EMDR allows the brain to reprocess the experience and go for a healthy resolution.
 The eye movements process the unconscious material like what is happening in REM or dream sleep and unlock the nervous system which allows re-integration of positive information and outcome.
 Your own brain with this technology does the healing and you are in control.

 Emotional Freedom Techniques (EFT) ~ Uses elements of Cognitive Therapy and Exposure Therapy, and combines them with Acupressure, in the form of fingertip tapping on 12 acupuncture points.
 Over 20 clinical trials published in peer-reviewed medical and psychology journals have demonstrated that EFT is effective for phobias, anxiety, depression, post-traumatic stress disorder, pain, and other problems.
 Click here for trusted contacts.

 Eurythmy Therapy – Eurythmy Therapy is a movement therapy that harmonizes the whole human being by balancing the physical body with the life forces and soul forces, drawing upon the formative forces of the creative World Word, the planets, and constellations, and the four elements.
 A key modality in Anthroposophical medicine, Eurythmy Therapy has been successfully practiced for more than 90 years, with the application used for many indications from small children to senior citizens.
-These are non-aerobic exercises done in standing, wearing normal street clothes.
+These are non-aerobic exercises done in standing, and wearing normal street clothes.

-Feldenkrais Method® ~ A unique body and brain improvement system designed by the physicist Dr. Moshe Feldenkrais to help those with physical problems & chronic pain, as well as to improve movement for athletes, musicians, actors, dancers.
-This method allows muscles to center bones, clarify orientation in time and space, and activates new neural pathways.
+Feldenkrais Method® ~ A unique body and brain improvement system designed by the physicist Dr. Moshe Feldenkrais to help those with physical problems & chronic pain, as well as to improve movement for athletes, musicians, actors, and dancers.
+This method allows muscles to center bones, clarify orientation in time and space, and activate new neural pathways.

 Feng Shui – The ancient Chinese art of intentionally arranging the spaces in which we live and work so that they are energetically balanced so that they comfort and nurture and fully support and help us manifest what we need and want.
 Following the principles of feng shui, we place our furniture, introduce color and accessories, apply cures, and use our intention to create abundance, joy, and harmony in our lives.

 Guided Imagery – Guided Imagery uses the power of the mind to bring about healing.
 It is in the body-mind where we hold perceptions of the past, in the form of emotions and images.
 Our beliefs are different because our perceptions of the past are unique.
-Through imagery we can disengage beliefs that interfere with a healthy life.
+Through imagery, we can disengage beliefs that interfere with a healthy life.
 Click here for trusted contacts.

 Healing Touch – an energy (biofield) therapy that encompasses a group of non-invasive techniques that utilize the hands to clear, energize, and balance the human and environmental energy fields.
-With some similarities to Reiki, Healing Touch offers more techniques for physical, emotional and spiritual balancing.
+With some similarities to Reiki, Healing Touch offers more techniques for physical, emotional, and spiritual balancing.
 Herbal Body Wraps – An excellent detoxifying treatment.
-A fleece sheet is soaked in an infusion of blended herbs then wrapped around the body.
+A fleece sheet is soaked in an infusion of blended herbs and then wrapped around the body.
 The body is then kept very warm with the addition of additional heated blankets for 20 minutes letting the herbs draw out impurities.

 Herbalism – Western herbalism, like the much older system of traditional Chinese Medicine, are forms of the healing arts that draw from the herbal traditions of Europe, the Americas, and Asia.
 Both Western and Eastern forms of herbalism emphasize the study and use of naturally occurring substances in the treatment and prevention of illness.
 Click here for trusted contacts.

 Holistic Counseling – A counseling approach that focuses on the whole self, feelings, thoughts, and how these are connected to the body.
 Click here for trusted contacts.

 Holistic Medicine – That form of alternative medicine that focuses on (a) personal accountability for one’s health; (b) the human body’s ability to heal itself; and (c) balancing the body, mind, and spirit with the environment.